Blog

 Interactive Prototypes

-This is where the rubber meets the road.
-It's time to take your requirements, sketches, and mockups and breathe life into them, transforming static ideas into a real, clickable app.
-In the past, this was the point where you'd hand things over to a team of engineers and wait.
+Now it is time to take your requirements, sketches, and mockups and turn static ideas into a real, clickable app.
+In the past, this was the point where you handed things to a team of engineers and waited.
 Not anymore.
+With modern AI-native platforms, you can build a functional prototype yourself using conversational language.

 Instant Feedback and Real-Time Previews